Estimated reading time: 10 minutes

 You may be interested in top Meghalaya tour packages

-When most of India is surviving under flood situation, Meghalaya is the only state away from it.
-The flood did not affect Meghalaya due to its high altitude.
-Heavy rain also can’t affect this place much.
-Gentle shower and mild rain most of the time during monsoon is the prevailing climate during summer.
-Rainy season( May – June and July) in Meghalaya is the best time to visit this wonderful land.
-Check our Meghalaya tour packages to find best tour for you in may or july.
+When most of India is under flood situations or soaring in heat during summer, Meghalaya is the only state away from heat waves and heavy floods.
+Gentle showers and mild rain most of the time during monsoon are the prevailing climate during summer.
+Rainy season (May – July) in Meghalaya is the best time to visit this wonderful land.
+Check our Meghalaya tour packages to find the best tour for you in May or July.

 Monsoon season in Meghalaya

-The mesmerizing monsoon season in Meghalaya commences in April and continues until August, during which the beauty of this place reaches its zenith.
+The mesmerising monsoon season in Meghalaya commences in April and continues until August, during which the beauty of this place reaches its zenith.
 This season marks the period when the state experiences its highest rainfall.

 You may be interested in planning a road trip to Meghalaya.